 The onus of recording the correct details of the customer and validation of customer will be on Common Service Centre e-Governance Services India Limited – Special Purpose Vehicle (CSC-SPV) or the State Nodal Officers (SNOs) under the Pradhan Mantri Kisaan Samman Nidhi (PM-Kisaan) Scheme.
 If there are any dispute at a later date by the customer on the debits to his/her account, the onus of resolving the dispute to the satisfaction of the customer will entirely rest with LIC.

-In case of death of subscriber before vesting date, if there is no spouse, then subscribers’ contributions along with fund interest earned or Savings Bank Interest, whichever is higher, would be payable to the nominee/s under the scheme.
+In case of death of beneficiary before vesting date, if there is no spouse, then beneficiary's contributions along with fund interest earned or Savings Bank Interest, whichever is higher, would be payable to the nominee/s under the scheme.
 The cocontributions made by Government along with fund interest earned after adjusting for difference between Savings Bank Interest payable and fund interest earned, if any will be credited back to Pension fund of Government.

 The CSC Centres would scan the signed enrollment-cum-auto-debit mandate form and upload the same on the CSC system.

-A subscriber may from time to time or at any time without the consent of the nominee, if any, revoke or change the nominee by filling a written notice of the change online or at the CSC in the prescribed form whereupon an acknowledgement of the change and the registration of the name of the new Nominee will be given to the subscriber online / at the CSC.
-The New appointment shall take effect on the date the notice was signed whether or not the subscriber is living on the date of acknowledgement of the change without prejudice to the Corporation on account of any payment made before the acknowledgement of the change.
+A beneficiary may from time to time or at any time without the consent of the nominee, if any, revoke or change the nominee by filling a written notice of the change online or at the CSC in the prescribed form whereupon an acknowledgement of the change and the registration of the name of the new Nominee will be given to the beneficiary online / at the CSC.
+The New appointment shall take effect on the date the notice was signed whether or not the beneficiary is living on the date of acknowledgement of the change without prejudice to the Corporation on account of any payment made before the acknowledgement of the change.

-If a Nominee shall at the time of his appointment be a minor or otherwise under disability to give a legal receipt or discharge to the LIC the subscriber must at the time of such appointment as aforesaid appoint a person who is major and who iscapable of giving a legal receipt or discharge to the Corporation and to whom the benefits are to be paid for and on behalf of such Nominee so long as such minority or disability continues.
+If a Nominee shall at the time of his appointment be a minor or otherwise under disability to give a legal receipt or discharge to the LIC the beneficiary must at the time of such appointment as aforesaid appoint a person who is major and who iscapable of giving a legal receipt or discharge to the Corporation and to whom the benefits are to be paid for and on behalf of such Nominee so long as such minority or disability continues.

 The overall implementation of the Scheme would be done by the Project Monitoring Unit (PMU) set up for PM-Kisaan Scheme at Central level in the DAC&FW.
 The PMU shall also undertake publicity campaign (Information, Education and Communication-IEC) for the Scheme and also incur various administrative expenses.